AmoebeLabs/swiss-army-knife-card-manual/docs/examples/example-3.md

 - The name of the entity
 - A barchart showing the trend over de last 24 hours using a light to dark orange gradient setting as colorstop

-##:sak-sak-logo: Data sources
+##:sak-sak-logo: Used Home Assistant Integrations
-- Aqara Zigbee sensors with temperature, humidity and pressure data using zigbee2mqtt, ie the [MQTT integration](https://www.home-assistant.io/integrations/mqtt/)
+- Aqara Zigbee sensors with temperature, humidity and pressure data

+!!!
+Success "I use [zigbee2mqtt][zigbee2mqtt-url] for the Zigbee sensors and lights.
+Zigbee2mqtt can be used either as docker container or [Home Assistant Add-on][zigbee2mqtt-addon-url] combined with the [MQTT integration](https://www.home-assistant.io/integrations/mqtt/)"

 ##:sak-sak-logo: How to make it work in your own installation